haraldreingruber/blog/pair-programming-tour.md

 Learning on the go, and generating value on the way is crucial in order to balance priorities between business and engineering, except if there is a huge research budget.

-### The Idea
+### How does it work?

 The idea is simple: You provide room and board.
 I pair with you for a couple of days.
 We do it because we both expect to gain.

+### Why would a skilled pair-programmer offer his services for free?

-Basically, I am offering to share my knowledge and provide new insights for free.
+Exactly.
+I am offering to share my knowledge and provide new insights for free.
 Why?
 Because I don't want to miss interesting pair-programming opportunities because of troubles getting the budget approved.
+The risks and costs should be as low as possible.
+I will invest time and energy, but I should not have to invest my own money.

 ## What can Harald offer to me and/or my company?